kwoo-lee/SMAT2022/README.md

 **Authors: Kwanwoo Lee, Siyong Song, Daesoon Chang, Sangchul Park**

-The repository contains a simulation dataset, SMAT2022. [(Kopp et al, 2020)](https://ieeexplore.ieee.org/document/9115710) propose a new dataset SMT2020 containing characteristics of modern FAB, it is an additional version including AMHS (Automated Material Handling System).
+The repository contains a simulation dataset, SMAT2022. [(Kopp et al, 2020)](https://ieeexplore.ieee.org/document/9115710) propose a new dataset, SMT2020, containing characteristics of modern FAB.
+SMAT2022 is an additional version of SMT2020 including AMHS (Automated Material Handling System).
 We tried to reflect the details of AMHS in modern FAB.

 ![SMAT2022FAB.png](README/SMAT2022FAB.png)